elliotaplant/redux-js-restricted-routes/README.md

 export default connect(mapAuthStateToProps)(AuthIndicator)
 ```

-Now that our AuthIndicator knows about our redux store, let's add it to the app:
+Now that our AuthIndicator knows about our Redux store, let's add it to the app:

 ```javascript
 // src/App.js